PLvaille/p7/README.md

 ## - BackEnd installation -

 ### # Mysql + DataBase creation
-Install Mysql on your computer, then copy/paste and run the whole commands from the root file "MySqlCreate.txt" in a new Mysql tab
+Install Mysql on your computer, then copy/paste and run the whole commands from the root file "MySqlCreate.txt" in a new Mysql tab.
+Note : the first user (user_id = 1) is the admin and can remove / edit all the posts / comments.
+You can edit the VALUES to chose your own password / mail etc...
+Default admin login / password are : admin@test.com  / Test1234

 ### # Backend -
 Now, from the main folder, run this commands :